 I started tracking my water intake and worked up to 8 cups a day, which has made a huge difference in my lips and skin.

 So I don't require a product as often to assist my lips, but sometimes I still do.
 Other times I don't need it, but I'd like a little bit of a shine on my lips.
-This oil is great because it's moisturizing and provides a subtle sheen, but is not sticky or uncomfortable!
+Using this oil is a great way to moisturize and provide a subtle sheen, yet it's not sticky or uncomfortable!

 And, of course, the best part is it's made with all natural ingredients.
-None of these "weird, can't pronounce, no idea what they even are" type of ingredients.
+None of these "weird, can't pronounce, no idea what they even are" types of ingredients.

-Another good reason to make your own lip balm, lip oil, lip gloss and all your other beauty products is it's WAAAY cheaper than buying them, especially if you're looking at buying anything close to natural!
+Another good reason to make diy lip balm, lip oil, lip gloss or whatever other lip product you can think of, and all your other beauty products is it's WAAAY cheaper than buying them, especially if you're looking at buying anything that claims to be natural!

 Plus, guys, it's so freakin' easy!!
 Just pour a couple of ingredients into a roller bottle and shake.
 Done!!